Order of Saint Augustine: Peru

 Spanish Augustinians first went to Peru in 1551.
 From there they went to Ecuador in 1573, and from Ecuador in 1575 to Argentina, Bolivia, Chile, Colombia, Panama and Venezuela.
 The order founded the Ecuadorean University of Quito in 1586.
 Augustinians also entered Argentina via Chile between 1617 and 1626.
 Political events in these countries prevented the order from prospering and hindered the success of its undertakings.
 The order had considerable property confiscated by the Argentinian government under the secularisation laws in the 19th century, and were entirely suppressed for 24 years until 1901 when they returned.
 In the Prefecture Apostolic of San León de Amazonas, in June, 1904, Bernardo Calle, the lay brother Miguel Vilajoli, and more than 70 Christians were murdered at a then recently erected mission station, Huabico, in Upper Maranon and the station itself was destroyed.
 The Augustinian Province of the Netherlands later also founded houses in Bolivia from 1930.

+On 3 November 2014, Pope Francis appointed the American bishop and former General of the Order of St. Augustine Robert Prevost as apostolic administrator of the Diocese of Chiclayo in Peru and titular bishop of Sufar.
+Prevost received his episcopal consecration on 12 December 2014 at St. Mary's Cathedral in Chiclayo.
+On 26 September 2015, he was named bishop of Chiclayo, in September 2023 he was appointed cardinal by Pope Francis in Vatican City, and on 8 May 2025 became Pope Leo XIV.

 Cuba

 The order (from Mexico) arrived in Cuba in 1608.
 It was suppressed by force in 1842.
-From 1892 the province of the United States had care of St. Augustine's College at Havana, Cuba, where there were 5 priests and 3 lay brothers in 1900 before they were expelled in 1961 by the government of Fidel Castro.
+From 1892 the province of the United States had care of St. Thomas of Villanova University at Havana, Cuba, where there were 5 priests and 3 lay brothers in 1900 before they were expelled in 1961 by the government of Fidel Castro.

-In the year 2000 in Central and South America, the Augustinians remain established in Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Panama and Venezuela as well three Peruvian Vicariates of Iquitos, Apurímac and Chulucanas, and the Province of Peru.
-There are currently 814 friars in Latin America.
+In Central and South America, the Augustinians remain established as of 2000 in Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Venezuela, and Peru.